ugeHidalgo/mowizz/README.md

     Launch client side with any of these:
     ```
         - ng serve
-        - ng serve --host 0.0.0.0  (If you one to connect to your client side server from other machine different than localhost)
+        - ng serve --host 0.0.0.0  (If you want to connect to your client side server from other machine different than localhost)
         - ng serve --proxy-config proxy.config.json --host 0.0.0.0 (Uses the proxy.config.json to send all api requests to the server side at http://localhost:3000 )
     ```